 Vicarious Liability (VL) and Non-Delegable Duty Of Care (NDDOC)

 Since early 2020, there has suddenly been a lot of discussion in dental circles about the legal concepts of vicarious liability and non-delegable duty of care.
-These issues have been of particular concern to dental practice owners who, for many years, rested assured that claims arising from treatment performed by self-employed associates in their practices would be pursued against those associates.
+These issues have been of particular concern to dental practice owners who, for many years, rested assured that claims arising from treatment performed by associates working within their practices would be pursued against those associates direct.
+In other words, dental practice owners would not be involved merely because of owning the business.

-At Dental Defence Society, your membership includes protection against vicarious liability (VL) and/or non-delegable duty of care (NDDOC) claims arising from treatment provided by associates in your practice.
+At Dental Defence Society, some of our membership options include protection against vicarious liability (VL) and/or non-delegable duty of care (NDDOC) claims arising from treatment provided by associates in your practice.
 Our Executive Committee are also involved in ongoing discussions with other indemnity organisations, insurers and dental representative bodies, such as the BDA, with a view to agreeing practical solutions which may spare owners the stress of being brought into legal claims unnecessarily.

 Whilst that work is ongoing, we thought our members might find it helpful to understand the differences between VL and NDDOC and why these legal concepts have become so topical in dentistry.
 An explanation appears below.
 Together with our legal partners, we have also drafted a set of amendments to the BDA standard associate contract, with a view to strengthening the protection of each party’s status.
 If you are a member of Dental Defence Society and would like to receive further information, please get in touch.